ntanveer/DesignPatterns/README.md

 ```

 ## Factory
 Factory pattern encapsualtes the object instantiation logic for objects with common interface.
+It differs from other creational patterns becuase it does not explicity require a constructor.
+A factory provices generic interface to create objects based on the type of factory object.

 **C#**